The Audio Buzz Blog

 First things first, launch Adobe Premiere Pro and you will see a window like the one below.

-How to use Adobe Premiere Pro - Splash Screen
+How to use Adobe Premiere Pro - An image of the new project screen

 Make sure you name your project something that will make it easily identifiable, for example, ours is named “Audiobuzz”.